openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Event action = No event

 3) User sets user-defined tag created using external tools to empty string for deleting for AWS resource.

+   For example,

+   User add tag using external tools (or directly) on AWS resource = `key_infra1 = value1`

+   New tag request = None

+   Action = No update done for tags for the AWS resource by the owning operator.

+   Final tag set to AWS resource = `key_infra1 = value1`

+   Event action = No event

+   New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`

+   Action = No change in tags for the AWS resource.

+   Final tag set to AWS resource = `deleted

+   Event action = An event is generated to notify user about the request status (success/failure) to delete tags for the AWS resource.

    There is no validation check involved for creator tool of user-defined tag.
 Any user-defined tag listed by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.